 Twelve years later, Hawk would be stationed at Fury Station, the launch point for Tython sleeper ships venturing into the Deep Core, when he would be informed that the sensors had indicated a ship was approaching the system, and it was an unknown.
 Since a ship had never entered into the system of its own accord or any of the sleeper ships hadn't returned before, Hawk grew suspicious.
 The convincing point for him was when the ship disappeared from the stations sensors but not from the Force, as Hawk sensed something dark and calculated that it was heading for Tython.
 Taking his ship back to the planet, Hawk is surprised to find that the ship had beat him and already crashed near Anil Kesh.
 He made his way to the crash site, located in the Abyss, but as the Masters had warned him, dangerous storms were erupting around the planet, especially around the crash site.
 Hawk meets up with fellow Ranger Rori Fenn and Master Quan-Jang to investigate the wreckage, finding signs that Journeyers Shae Koda, Tasha Ryo, and Sek'nos Rath had been there, dueled an unknown adversary, and had traveled deeper into the Abyss in pursuit.

 Hawk takes Journeyer Rath's mount, a large raptor-like creature, and travels with Ranger Fenn into the Abyss on foot, hoping the creature would follow the scent of its Master and lead them to the three young Je'daii, while Master Quan-Jang took Koda's rancor dragon.
 When the three found the young Je'daii, they were engaged in battle with a large rift worm capable of shooting off Force Lightning.
-The three elder Je'daii help to defeat the creature and take Xesh to Mahara Kesh, their Temple of Healing, to recover.
+The three elder Je'daii help to defeat the creature and take Xesh, the mysterious man who had survived the ship crash earlier, to Mahara Kesh, their Temple of Healing, to recover.
 As soon as he recovers, Hawk would take him to Bogan, where Xesh was expected to meditate on the balance, specifically the light side of the Force, and attempt to recover his memory.